User's Guide to GIMP 2.9/2.10 Color Management and Color Mixing

 Unlike GIMP 2.8, GIMP 2.9 does offer black point compensation as an explicit option, and it's enabled by default.

 Even though black point compensation is checked by default in high bit depth GIMP, whether you should use black point compensation partly depends on the color management settings provided by the other imaging software that you routinely use.
 For example, Firefox doesn't provide for black point compensation.
-As far as I can tell, neither does RawTherapee or darktable.
-If one of your goals is to make sure that images look the same as displayed in various softwares, you need to make sure all the relevant color management settings match.
+So if one of your goals is to make sure that images look the same as displayed in various softwares, you need to make sure all the relevant color management settings match.

 What is black point compensation?
 LCD monitors can't display "zero light".
 There's always some minimum amount of light coming from the screen.
 Fill your screen with a solid black image, turn out all the lights and close the doors and curtains, and you'll see what I mean.

-Black point compensation compensates for the fact that RGB working spaces like sRGB allow you to produce colors (for example solid black) that are darker than your monitor can actually display.
-GIMP uses the LCMS black point compensation algorithm, which very sensibly scales the image tonality so that "solid black" in the image file maps to "darkest dark" in the monitor profile's color gamut.
+Black point compensation compensates for the fact that RGB working spaces like sRGB allow you to produce colors (for example solid black, R=G=B=0) that are darker than your monitor can actually display.
+GIMP uses the LCMS2 black point compensation algorithm, which very sensibly scales the image tonality so that "solid black" in the image file maps to "darkest dark" in the monitor profile's color gamut.